youneedgreg/chati/README.md

 Schools and universities for student support

 📊 Business Model
-Subscription-based model for access to premium features Advertising revenue from non-intrusive, relevant ads Partnerships with mental health organizations for co-branding and co-funding
+Advertising revenue from non-intrusive, relevant ads Partnerships with mental health organizations for co-branding and co-funding

 💸 Revenue Stream
-Subscription fees
 Advertising revenue
 Partnership revenue
 Grants and funding from mental health organizations